admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/Referable/idShort](http://admin-shell.io/aas/3/0/Referable/idShort) The attribute idShort of the Referable class as defined in IDTA-01001-3-0.

-## AasIdentifiables
- Enumeration of all referable elements within an asset administration shell.
-Contains IdentifiableElements

- [https://admin-shell.io/aas/3/0/AasIdentifiables](https://admin-shell.io/aas/3/0/AasIdentifiables) The AasIdentifiables class as defined in IDTA-01001-3-0.

-## AasIdentifiables/ASSET_ADMINISTRATION_SHELL
-  Asset Administration Shell

- [https://admin-shell.io/aas/3/0/AasIdentifiables/ASSET_ADMINISTRATION_SHELL](https://admin-shell.io/aas/3/0/AasIdentifiables/ASSET_ADMINISTRATION_SHELL) The value ASSET_ADMINISTRATION_SHELL  of the AasIdentifiables class as defined in IDTA-01001-3-0.

-## AasIdentifiables/CONCEPT_DESCRIPTION
-  Concept Description

- [https://admin-shell.io/aas/3/0/AasIdentifiables/CONCEPT_DESCRIPTION](https://admin-shell.io/aas/3/0/AasIdentifiables/CONCEPT_DESCRIPTION) The value CONCEPT_DESCRIPTION  of the AasIdentifiables class as defined in IDTA-01001-3-0.

-## AasIdentifiables/IDENTIFIABLE
-  Identifiable

- [https://admin-shell.io/aas/3/0/AasIdentifiables/IDENTIFIABLE](https://admin-shell.io/aas/3/0/AasIdentifiables/IDENTIFIABLE) The value IDENTIFIABLE  of the AasIdentifiables class as defined in IDTA-01001-3-0.

-## AasIdentifiables/SUBMODEL
-  Submodel

- [https://admin-shell.io/aas/3/0/AasIdentifiables/SUBMODEL](https://admin-shell.io/aas/3/0/AasIdentifiables/SUBMODEL) The value SUBMODEL of the AasIdentifiables class as defined in IDTA-01001-3-0.

-## AasSubmodelElements
- Enumeration of all referable elements within an asset administration shell.
-Contains IdentifiableElements

- [https://admin-shell.io/aas/3/0/AasSubmodelElements](https://admin-shell.io/aas/3/0/AasSubmodelElements) The AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/AnnotatedRelationshipElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/AnnotatedRelationshipElement) The AasSubmodelElements AnnotatedRelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/BasicEventElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/BasicEventElement) The AasSubmodelElements BasicEventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/Blob

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob](https://admin-shell.io/aas/3/0/AasSubmodelElements/Blob) The AasSubmodelElements Blob of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/Capability

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability](https://admin-shell.io/aas/3/0/AasSubmodelElements/Capability) The AasSubmodelElements Capability of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/DataElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/DataElement) The AasSubmodelElements DataElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/Entity

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity](https://admin-shell.io/aas/3/0/AasSubmodelElements/Entity) The AasSubmodelElements Entity of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/EventElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/EventElement) The AasSubmodelElements EventElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/File

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/File](https://admin-shell.io/aas/3/0/AasSubmodelElements/File) The AasSubmodelElements File of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## ReferableElement/MultiLanguageProperty
- Property with a value that can be provided in multiple languages.

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/MultiLanguageProperty](https://admin-shell.io/aas/3/0/AasSubmodelElements/MultiLanguageProperty) The AasSubmodelElements MultiLanguageProperty of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/Operation

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation](https://admin-shell.io/aas/3/0/AasSubmodelElements/Operation) The AasSubmodelElements Operation of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/Property

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Property](https://admin-shell.io/aas/3/0/AasSubmodelElements/Property) The AasSubmodelElements Property of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/Range

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/Range](https://admin-shell.io/aas/3/0/AasSubmodelElements/Range) The AasSubmodelElements Range of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/ReferenceElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/ReferenceElement) The AasSubmodelElements ReferenceElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/RelationshipElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/RelationshipElement) The AasSubmodelElements RelationshipElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/SubmodelElement

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElement) The AasSubmodelElements SubmodelElement of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/SubmodelElementCollection
- Collection of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementCollection) The AasSubmodelElements SubmodelElementCollection of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## AasSubmodelElements/SubmodelElementList
- List or set of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList](https://admin-shell.io/aas/3/0/AasSubmodelElements/SubmodelElementList) The AasSubmodelElements SubmodelElementList of the AasSubmodelElements class as defined in IDTA-01001-3-0.

-## GenericFragmentKeys
- Enumeration of different fragment key value types within a key

- [https://admin-shell.io/aas/3/0/GenericFragmentKeys](https://admin-shell.io/aas/3/0/GenericFragmentKeys) The GenericFragmentKeys class as defined in IDTA-01001-3-0.

-## GenericFragmentKeys/FragmentReference
- Bookmark or a similar local identifier of a subordinate part of a primary resource

- [https://admin-shell.io/aas/3/0/GenericFragmentKeys/FragmentReference](https://admin-shell.io/aas/3/0/GenericFragmentKeys/FragmentReference) The value FragmentReference of the GenericFragmentKeys class as defined in IDTA-01001-3-0.

- ## GenericGloballyIdentifiables
- Enumeration of different key value types within a key

- [https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables](https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables) The GenericGloballyIdentifiables class as defined in IDTA-01001-3-0.

-## GenericGloballyIdentifiables/GlobalReference

- [https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables/GlobalReference](https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables/GlobalReference) The value GlobalReference of the GenericGloballyIdentifiables class as defined in IDTA-01001-3-0.

 ## Reference
  Reference to either a model element of the same or another AAs or to an external entity.
 A reference is an ordered list of keys, each key referencing an element.
 The complete list of keys may for example be concatenated to a path that then gives unique access to an element or entity.